Kevin Cooper (prisoner): Chino Hills murders and arrest

 On the morning of June 5, 1983, Bill Hughes arrived at a semi-rural home in Chino Hills, California, where his 11-year-old son Christopher had spent the night.
 Inside, he found Douglas and Peggy Ryen, their 10-year-old daughter Jessica and his own son dead.
 They had been chopped with a hatchet, sliced with a knife, and stabbed with an ice-pick.
 Josh Ryen, the 8-year-old son of Douglas and Peggy, had survived.
 His throat had been cut.
-Mrs. Ryen's purse was in plain sight on the kitchen counter, but no money had been taken.
+Peggy Ryen's purse was in plain sight on the kitchen counter, but no money had been taken.
 The family station wagon was gone; it was discovered several days later in Long Beach, California, about 50 miles southwest of Chino Hills.

 The San Bernardino County Sheriff's Department deputies who responded to the call identified Kevin Cooper as the likely killer.
 He had admittedly hidden out in the vacant house next door, the Lease house, 125 yards away, for two days.
 He had made repeated calls from this house to two female friends asking for money to help with his escape, but they had refused.
 Cooper testified at trial that he had left that house as soon as it got dark on June 4 and had hitchhiked to Mexico.
 It was established that Cooper checked into a hotel in Tijuana, about 130 miles south of Chino Hills, at 4:30 pm on June 5.

 There, Cooper befriended an American couple who owned a sailboat.
 He hitched a ride on the boat with them as a crew member cruising the Baja and Southern California coasts.

-Seven weeks later, while still staying on the couple's boat, Cooper was accused of raping a woman at knife point on a boat docked nearby.
+Seven weeks later, while still staying on the couple's boat, Cooper was accused of raping a woman at knifepoint on a boat docked nearby.
 While visiting the sheriff's office to report the crime, the rape victim saw a wanted poster with Cooper's photograph and identified him as the rapist.
 Deputies and coast guard personnel detained him as he tried to swim ashore.
 Cooper was never charged with rape or assault in this matter.

-Evidence

-There is disagreement about Cooper's guilt and the evidence supporting it.

-The evidence used to convict Cooper includes the following.